Process substitution: Mechanism

+The variants using temporary files such as Zsh's cmd1 =(cmd2) or Fish's cmd1 (cmd2|psub -f) first run cmd2 with its output redirected to a temporary file, then run cmd1 with =(cmd2) substituted with the path of that temporary file and automatically delete that file after cmd1 terminates.

 Limitations

-The "files" created are not seekable, which means the process reading or writing to the file cannot perform random access; it must read or write once from start to finish.
+Except for the variants using temporary files, the "files" created are not seekable nor mmap'apble, which means the process reading or writing to the file cannot perform random access; it must read or write once from start to finish.
 Programs that explicitly check the type of a file before opening it may refuse to work with process substitution, because the "file" resulting from process substitution is not a regular file.

-Additionally, up to Bash 4.4 (released September 2016), it was not possible to obtain the exit code of a process substitution command from the shell that created the process substitution.
+Additionally, in the KornShell, Bash versions prior to 4.4 (2016) and Zsh versions prior to 5.6 (2018), it is not possible to obtain the exit status of a process substitution command from the shell that created the process substitution.